T12z/TCNopen/trdp/spy/README.txt

 Other Linux
 -----------

-Find out the the names for the build-dependency pacakges and install them, then proceed with make
+Find out the the names for the build-dependency pacakges and install them, then proceed with make as above.

 Windows